m-riley04/PyThermalCamera-Windows/README.md

 No commands are sent to the camera.
 Instead, we take the raw video feed, do some OpenCV processing, and display a nice heatmap along with relevant temperature points highlighted.

+I am currently in the process of reverse engineering the commands sent to the camera through USB.

 ![Screenshot](media/TC00120230701-131032.png)

 ### Why?

 Due to updates to OpenCV, NumPy, and Python, the original script breaks on Windows.
-I am testing using a [TS001](https://www.topdon.com/products/ts001) on Windows, so this fork is tailored majorly towards that (but hypothetically could work on Linux and other platforms).
+I am testing using a [TS001](https://www.topdon.com/products/ts001) on Windows, so this fork is tailored majorly towards that.

 I have attempted to flesh out/refactor the program and finish what Les Wright started, making it compatable with Windows systems as well as applying more polished coding practices (proper documentation, no hard-coding, strong-typing, OOP practices, etc.).
-It started small, but has turned into practically a full rewrite.
+It started small, but has turned into a full rewrite.

 ### Credits